imihran/portfolio/README.md

 ## Contact

 Interested in collaborating or want to ask about a project?
-Connect on LinkedIn: https://www.linkedin.com/in/mish-akopyan/
+Connect on [LinkedIn:](https://www.linkedin.com/in/mish-akopyan/)

 ---

-Made with ❤️ — Mihran (Mish)